firolightfog/Yolow/README.md

 <img width="250" alt="image" src="https://user-images.githubusercontent.com/34127628/156899500-237c10e8-6976-4130-9836-cf5a6047b056.png">

+### PolyExp8
+A simple 2HP split module it returns either channel 1-8 or 9-16 a polyphonic input.

 ### PolyExp10
+This module is *deprecated*:zzz:.
+It is replaced by PolyExp8.
 A simple 2HP split module it returns the first ten channels of a polyphonic input.
 Optionally the returned channels can be set to `first 10` or `last 10` in the context menu.

 -----